wunderio/WunderTools/config.md

 conf/server.inventory file is used for defining remote server addresses.
 Vagrant has it's own inventory file that is used automatically so no need to worry about that.

 ## Provisioning
 Provisioning different environments is easy with the provided ```provision.sh``` script.
-To provision an environment you can simply run ```./provision.sh [environment]``` where environment must mach the main evironment configuration file name.
-For eample to provision production environment defined in conf/production.yml you can run ```./provision.sh production```.
+To provision an environment you can simply run ```./provision.sh [environment]``` where environment must mach the main environment configuration file name.
+For example to provision production environment defined in conf/production.yml you can run ```./provision.sh production```.

 Provision.sh supports multiple options and have a special case for when provisioning a new server for the first time.
 Doing the initial provisioning on a server requires the use of root password and also setting up mysql root password.
 For this you need to use -f option for the "first run" and -m option to provide the mysql root password: